Beartown (novel): Plot

 The junior hockey team is the backbone of the small town of Beartown, where a win in the national games would mean more resources given to the team.
 The star of the team is 17-year-old Kevin Erdahl, whose talent is so outstanding that the entire junior team has been built around him since he was about seven years old.
 Peter Andersson is the General Manager of the team, and the new coach is David, after the previous coach was fired by the council for not focusing on winning enough.
 Peter's family consists of his wife Kira, and his children Maya and Leo.
 Maya is close friends with another girl, Ana.

 The novel opens with the team and the community preparing for a key semi-final game.
-Recognizing that lack of speed is a weakness, Sune and David agree to add underage junior Amat to improve their chances.
+Recognizing that lack of speed is a weakness, senior team coach Sune and David agree to add underage junior Amat to improve their chances.
 Amat is grateful to be on the team, especially for his mother, who works as a cleaner.
 Beartown wins the semi-final, at least partly because the opposing team was not prepared to defend Amat's speed.

 On the night of the semi-final victory, Kevin's parents are out of town.
 This gives Kevin the opportunity to host a big party for his team and many other teenagers from the community.
 At the party, many of the teenagers are drinking and indulging in marijuana use and the team members boast about having sex with the supportive female fans.
 Maya and Kevin sneak off to an upstairs bedroom to make out.
 Maya resists Kevin's advances, and he proceeds to rape her.
 Amat, himself drunk and harboring feelings for Maya, stumbles in to witness the rape.
 Maya takes advantage of Amat's intrusion to free herself from Kevin.

 Maya has had a crush on Kevin for some time and is devastated by his attack.
 She struggles to cope for a week, knowing that reporting the crime will tear the town apart.
 After a week from her rape, she tells her parents, who are furious and immediately report the crime to the police.
 Kevin is pulled from playing in the final happening that day, to the anger and shock of the rest of the team.
 They play the final without Kevin and lose.